 Even with this wide range of breeds, only dogs with very specific personality traits were selected for the breeding program.
-Personality traits that Lois looked for included intuitiveness, intelligence, friendliness, and being highly affectionate.
+Personality traits that Lois looked for included intuitiveness, intelligence, aloofness, and and not shy.

-The goal was to create a loyal, loveable family dog.
+The goal was to create a dog that was not highly affectionate but loyal.

 Personality was not the only characteristic that Lois bred for, health was also important.

 The American Alsatian breeding association tests each dog before allowing them to contribute to the breeding program.
 They also outcross their dogs to create a wider gene pool and to maintain good health in the breed.
 Outcrossing is the process of breeding two dogs to one another that are completely unrelated.

 It is known that Lois Denny-Schwarz first bred the American Alsatian in 1987 by breeding the Alaskan Malamute to the German Shepherd.
 She started by breeding her German Shepherd, Swanny, to her Malamute named Buddy.